Unto Parvilahti: In captivity

 Boman was one of eight Finnish citizens considered dangerously pro-German, who were immediately captured by the secret police after Finland severed its relationship with Germany on September 2, 1944.
 His name was the first on the list, and he was immediately detained from his home in Helsinki's Töölö.
 The other seven were released to house arrest after a couple of weeks, but Boman had to remain in protective custody for the time being.
 His pending name change to Parvilahti was realized shortly after his imprisonment during September.
 Detective Aarne Kauhanen, known as an extreme rightist, was in charge of his interrogations and house searches, who fled Finland a couple of weeks later.
 During the interrogations, he also defended himself by invoking the SS man's loyalty oath, which obliged him to be loyal to Adolf Hitler.

 In April 1945, Interior Minister Yrjö Leino handed Parvilahti, who was still imprisoned, among the so-called Leino prisoners, to the Allied Control Commission.
 Parvilahti was an exceptional case among the twenty handed over, as most were Russian emigrants and only two native Finnish citizens.
 The Supervisory Commission immediately transferred the prisoners across the border to the Soviet Union.
 Parvilahti was accused of spying against the Soviet Union.
-During the spring and summer of 1945, the NKVD interrogated him alternately in the notorious Lubyanka and Lefortovo prisons in Moscow, and from the end of August in the Butyrka prison.
+During the spring and summer of 1945, the NKVD interrogated him alternately in the Lubyanka and Lefortovo prisons in Moscow, and from the end of August in the Butyrka prison.
 In December 1945, he was sentenced to five years in a prison camp under Article 58 of the Soviet Criminal Code.
 The crime was "helping the international bourgeoisie in the fight against communism".
 The Soviet authorities' suspicions of espionage were apparently not unfounded, but in the justifications for the sentence Parvilahti's possible crimes were in any case greatly exaggerated and it was alleged that he was guilty of murder.